 Spread betting offers numerous advantages over conventional trading, including the ability to go short anytime, tax-free profits*, margined trading and more.
-We offer prices on over 9,500 financial instruments globally, including indices, shares, currencies, commodities and treasuries.
+We offer prices on thousands of financial instruments globally, including indices, shares, currencies, commodities and treasuries.

 When you spread bet, you don't physically buy the instrument on which you are taking a position.
 You instead speculate on whether you expect prices to rise or fall.
 This means that if you think the price of a particular instrument is going to fall, you can go short (sell) the product and if you think prices are going to rise, you go long (buy).